Clean Label Market Growth

 Our business extends around the world, contributing to global trade and ensuring that organic imports are available from a wide variety of sources.

-There has been record growth of organic farmland worldwide, increasing at almost 20% a year (IFOAM).
+There has been record growth of organic farmland worldwide, increasing at almost 20% a year.

 While our priority is buying and selling as much domestic product as possible, when U.S. production falls short of demand (less than 1% of domestic farmland is certified organic), our operations and business activities in Canada, Argentina, Asia, and Europe can help to fill in that gap.
 We source from a variety of certified growers, many of whom we have visited personally to observe and audit their operations.
 In addition, where our Food Fraud Risk Assessment deems it necessary, we employ third-party, independent surveyors to oversee organic product transfers, including loading, unloading and sealing of transport vessels.
 We also employ testing protocols to detect the presence of prohibited substances and GMOs at the farm level and throughout the supply chain in higher risk areas, as noted in our Food Fraud Prevention Program.

 We are participating in several partnerships and activities that promote the growth of the organic and non-GMO industry.

-Since its inception, Pipeline Foods has worked with organizations such as the Organic Trade Association (OTA), the Canadian Organic Trade Association (COTA), MOSES, the University of Minnesota, The Land Connection, the Organic Grain Collaboration, Regenerative Organic Certified (ROC), the Rodale Institute, and the Delta Institute to further the reach of organic agriculture.
+Since its inception, Pipeline Foods has worked with organizations such as the Organic Trade Association (OTA), the Canadian Organic Trade Association (COTA), MOSES, the University of Minnesota, The Land Connection, the Organic Grain Collaboration, Regenerative Organic Certified, Organic Agronomy Training Series (OATS), the Rodale Institute, and the Delta Institute to further the reach of organic agriculture.